 Qualifications: what you bring

 - You enjoy doing hands-on, physical work outdoors and have the fitness and upper body strength to do this.
-You may be a man or a woman, and you may develop this strength through a weight training program before starting the apprenticeship.

 - You're a high school graduate with English 12, Math 12 and Physics 12 or the equivalent

 - You hold a valid Class 5 driver's licence